Hipuranyhou/scapy-radio/README.md

 It includes:

 * A modified version of scapy that can leverage GNU Radio to handle a SDR card
-* GNU Radio flow graphs (GRC files) we have build that allows full duplex communication
 * GNU Radio blocks we have written to handle several protocols